 You can experience many types of headaches, with symptoms ranging from the nagging ache of a tension headache to the severe pain of cluster headaches that can last for weeks.
 Sharisse Stephenson, MD, at Neurological Associates of North Texas has extensive experience helping patients with headaches get quick and long-lasting relief from their pain.
-To find relief for your headaches, call one of the offices in Abilene or Dallas, Texas, or make an appointment using the online booking feature.
+To find relief for your headaches, call the office in Dallas, Texas, or make an appointment using the online booking feature.

 There are two basic types of headaches:

 Primary headaches are caused by problems directly related to your head and neck.
 They may develop due to chemical activity in your brain, nerve sensitivity, tense muscles, or issues affecting your blood vessels.

 Primary headaches include tension headaches, cluster headaches, and migraines.
 Tension headaches are the most common type in adults.
 Cluster headaches cause excruciating pain and occur frequently for about 6-12 weeks before going away.

 Migraines cause an intense, throbbing pain that lasts 4-72 hours.
 During a migraine, you’ll also experience symptoms such as nausea, vomiting, and extreme sensitivity to light, sounds, and smells.

 A secondary headache is caused by an underlying health problem, such as a concussion, a sinus headache, and a medication-overuse headache.